gmrandazzo/ClassPipeliner/BreastCancer/Readme.md

 To reproduce the results please execute the script run.x.

 DNN (neural network) requires a lot of energy compared to the other ML methods.
-A simpler method, such as the Partial Least Squares Discriminant analysis (PLS-DA) perform similarly and require 200 less energy to develop an ML prediction model.
+A simpler method, such as the Partial Least Squares Discriminant Analysis (PLS-DA), performs similarly and requires 200 less energy to develop an ML prediction model.

-On average, a DNN requires 0.02 Watt; PLS-DA requires 0.0001 Watt.
+In this case a DNN requires 0.02 Watt; PLS-DA requires 0.0001 Watt.

 ![Breast Cancer Results](https://raw.githubusercontent.com/gmrandazzo/ClassPipeliner/main/BreastCancer/breast_cancer_results.png)